-If you had to choose a single gardening tool to use for the next year, what would you choose?
-Would you want a shovel, or would you want secateurs to keep everything neat and tidy?
+What would you choose if you had to choose a single gardening tool to use for the next year?
+Would you want a shovel, or would you want secateurs to keep everything neat?

 The Basics of Secateurs

-Secateurs are a type of pruning shears that are also known as handheld pruning shears, or they may be referred to by their more specific examples.
+Secateurs are a type of pruning shears known as handheld pruning shears, or their more specific examples may refer to them.

 Secateurs is Used For: